it3xl/git-repo-sync/README.md

 Start synchronization as usual.

 Option 3.<br/>
 Your Git-repository is extra huge and you can't recreate it.
-It is a TL;DR. Ask a Git-professional for a help.
+This is a TL;DR. Ask a Git-professional for a help.

 ## Automation support
 * **git-repo-sync** works with remote Git repositories asynchronously, by default.
-* It works faster under \*nix OS-es because Git-bash on Windows is slower.
+* It works much faster under \*nix OS-es because Git-bash on Windows is slower.
 But compare to network latency, this is nothing.
-* You can separate change detection and synchronization phases of **git-repo-sync** for readability of build logs.
+* You can separate change detection and synchronization phases of **git-repo-sync** for readability of CI/CD logs.
 * Multiple configuration capabilities are supported.
 Environment, configuration files, combination of them.
 * Integration with **bash Git Credential Helper - [git-cred](https://github.com/it3xl/bash-git-credential-helper)** to obtain credentials from a parent shell environment.
 * You shouldn't do anything in case of connectivity fails.
 Continue to run **git-repo-sync** periodically and everything will be restored automatically.